 Verdict – 1976 No doubt this goes to Leonard, but if you have never seen Jerry Page’s Gold Medal-winning match, you need to.
 Anybody who saw it would never forget him.
 I know I won’t!

 Clint Jackson lost his third Olympic fight to Pedro Gamarro of Venezuela.
 Jackson’s pro career never lived up to his amateur pedigree.
 His most significant win as a pro was over Marvin Hagler’s half brother Robbie Simms.
-He lost a decision to Frank “The Animal” Fletcher in an all-out war.
+In an all-out war, he lost a decision to Frank “The Animal” Fletcher.

 Mark Breland won Gold in 1984 and will go down as one of the greatest amateur boxers that the United States has ever produced.
 Like a pro, he twice won the WBA version of the Welterweight title.
 Following his stellar amateur career, his pro career would have to be considered a letdown.
 In his defense, his amateur career set expectations at a height very few fighters have had to deal with.